Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Airline Events should work again.
 - Airline Tycoon is now the Executive of the Airline company.
 - Airports can not be expanded.
 Try to get bonus modifiers via engineers and airline company.
+- Schneider Trophy Progress is not +1 anymore per week.
+Instead, it will be a number between 0.25 and 1.5 depending on the traits of your pilot.
+Negative traits and conditions have an effect, too.
+- Less Schneider Trophy Event frequency.

 Archaeology
 - Slightly shorter "recent archaeological expedition" modifiers until you can start a new expedition.
 In general, your waiting time is one year shorter now (3 years for short expedition, 4 years for medium expedition, 5 years for long expedition).